prateekpuri01/Serving-Strategy-Predictions-with-Sparse-Data/README.md

 # Evaluating the machine learning model

-The following plot displays the test-set accuracy score distribution for the different ML models for all players in P_active as well as the analagous distribution for the simple dummy classifier.
+The following plot displays the test-set accuracy score distribution for the different ML models for all players in P_active as well as the analogous distribution for the simple dummy classifier.
 As seen from the plot, the ML distributions and the Dummy Classifier are distinct at the 1% confidence level.

 ![](/data_visualizations/ML_vs_dummy_accuracy_scores.png?raw=true)